 (2) Trivia Quiz - you are asked an oldies music question: you need to provide the correct answer

 (3) Snippet Quiz - you hear a very small audio clip (generally three seconds or less) usually from a national hit oldie: you need to identify the title and the artist

 [Note: there is occasionally an exception, and when it occurs it is clearly explained]

 Each quiz will have one winner.
 That winner's name is listed on the Quiz Hall Of Fame screen which you can access by clicking a link line at the top of the board; that screen also includes a Leader Board showing, in rank order, how many wins each participant has earned.

-We also run an Oldies Letters game every Wednesday.
 It is similar to the "Wheel Of Fortune" TV show and conists of ten title and artist puzzles with only the letters shown on the board in solved state.